Learn more about TABRECTA

 What is biomarker testing?

-Biomarker testing (also called genetic testing) can help you find out more about your type of lung cancer.
-This kind of test looks for gene mutations in your DNA, which can help your doctor find an appropriate treatment option for you.
+Biomarker testing can help you find out more about your type of lung cancer.
+This kind of test looks for specific noninherited gene mutations in your DNA that have been linked to cancer growth.

 Comprehensive biomarker tests look for multiple genetic mutations that may be found in your type of cancer in one test, including mutations that lead to METex14.